agatakolohe/GoinOffGrid/Work.md

 9pm - Multi-step form working.
 But is not adding to list.
 Debug form submission
 Notes:

-- Error: Form submission canceled because the form is not connected
+- Error: Form submission canceled because the form is not connected.
+Google says to change all button types to be button
 - Error: Warning: Each child in a list should have a unique "key" prop.